-A student with diabetes may test his or her own blood glucose level per the written order of a physician stating the need and the capacity of such student to conduct self-testing along with written authorization of the parent or guardian Such self-testing shall be pursuant to guidelines promulgated by the Commissioner of Education.
+A student with diabetes may test his or her own blood glucose level per the written order of a physician stating the need and the capacity of such student to conduct self-testing along with written authorization of the parent or guardian.
+Such self-testing shall be pursuant to guidelines promulgated by the Commissioner of Education.
 The time or place where a student with diabetes may test his or her blood-glucose level on school grounds shall not be restricted provided the student has written parent or guardian permission and a written order for a physician licensed in Connecticut.

 The school nurse or school principal shall select a qualified school employee to, under certain conditions, give a glucagon injection to a student with diabetes who may require prompt treatment to protect the student from serious harm or death.
 The nurse or principal must have the written authority from the student's parent or guardian and a written order from the student's Connecticut-licensed physician.
 The authorization shall be limited to situations when the school nurse is absent or unavailable.
-No qualified school employee shall administer this medication unless he or she has annually completed any training required by the school nurse and school medical advisor in the administration of medication with injectable equipment used to administer glucagon, the school nurse and school medical advisor must attest that the qualified school employee has completed such training and the qualified school employee voluntarily agrees to serve as a qualified school employee.
+No qualified school employee shall administer this medication unless he or she has annually completed any training required by the school nurse and school medical advisor in the administration of medication with injectable equipment used to administer glucagon, the school nurse and school employee voluntarily agrees to serve as a qualified school employee.
 The injections are to be given through injector or injectable equipment used to deliver an appropriate dose of glucagon as emergency first aid response to diabetes.